A littleProtein can change a lot

 Getting the right balance of protein across the day helps maintain health and wellbeing.
-Consuming protein as part of a healthy balanced diet through products like The Complete Dairy can help with:
+Consuming protein as part of a healthy balanced diet through products like Complete Dairy High Protein milk can help with:

 - Building and repairing muscle and body tissue